joshuahigginson1/javascript-learning/README.md

 I hope that this solid foundation will enable me to develop some killer React-Native cross platform applications over 2022.

-## Please contact me if you would like to see any of the accompanying notes for each section.
+## Please contact me if you would like to see any of the accompanying notes for each section!